 - Tape the bag in a sunny window.

-What's Going On?
 Watch the bag!
 It will become cloudy as the moisture evaporates and forms a foggy cloud inside the bag.
 Depending upon your specific conditions (where the window is, how much sunlight is available, outside temperature at the window) this could take two to three hours, or could take overnight.
 Once the “cloud” inside the bag can hold no more moisture, your child will notice “rain” coming down the inside walls of the bag.
-Open and gently mist the bag again, re-tape to the window, and watch the whole cycle repeat itself.
+Open and gently mist the bag again, tape to the window, and watch the whole cycle repeat itself.

 Observing and predicting are two key skills that help your child become a more focused thinker.
-Extend his or her thinking by preparing several bags and taping to windows on opposite sides of the house.
-Also, let your child predict and then observe what happens when more or less moisture is misted into the bag.
+Extend his or her thinking by preparing several bags and taping them to windows on opposite sides of the house.
+Also, let your child predict and then observe what happens when more or less moisture is misted into a bag.